bloominstituteoftechnology/CS-Wiki/README.md

 # BeejWiki

 This is Beej's Wiki.
-Click the `Wiki` tab, above.
+Click [here](https://github.com/LambdaSchool/BeejWiki/wiki) or the `Wiki` tab, above.